 Are theretopmanagement skills that convince employers you’ve got what they need?

-He said, “If I met a person like that in an interview, I would not let her go.”
+What are manager skills that make recruiters say “If I met a person like that in an interview, I would not let them go”?

 This guide will show you:

 - The 10 most common management skills.

 - Five lesser-known but potent managerial skills execs can’t resist.

 - How to know what skills a targeted company wants most.